 11. "Personal withdrawals and family expenditures < nonfarm income."

-This indicates that the nonfarm income could be subsidizing the farm business and, therefore, the Net Personal Withdrawals from equal change in accounts payable entered as liability."
+This indicates that the nonfarm income could be subsidizing the farm business and, therefore, the Net Personal Withdrawals from Farm on page 7 of the Business Summary will be negative.
+Check to be certain this is accurate.